 Staying in Old San Juan puts you within walking distance to the forts, restaurants, shops, and the general atmosphere of this beautiful, historic area.
 Be sure to select a hotel with a rooftop pool, as it will be a great place to relax during the heat of the afternoon.

 We stayed at Hotel El Convento, a former convent built in 1646 that has been renovated into a beautiful hotel.
-Guests also get access to the beach resort at El Convento’s sister property, where you can enjoy a day splashing in the ocean and access to bathrooms, lounge chairs, and a beach bar and restaurant.
+While it has a great rooftop pool, guests also get access to the beach resort at El Convento’s sister property, where you can enjoy a day splashing in the ocean and access to bathrooms, lounge chairs, and a beach bar and restaurant.

 Isla Verde is another popular option, particularly for families visiting Puerto Rico with kids seeking a beach vacation.